joel-wright/openstack-notes/swift-service/design.md

                     object_queue.put((args[0], obj))
 ```

-Or as ported to the new service API, where the only required actions are to
+And again, the same version ported to the new service API:
-produce output, and only requires a list of objects:

 ```python
     (options, args) = parse_args(parser, args)